| SOME TIPS FOR PLATFORM

 - Avoid inserting

-nervous side-remarks into the message.
+nervous, or supposedly humorous, side-remarks into the message.
+These

 - Use your hands in a